OliReyes/bookmarks/README.md

 # Bookmarks

-A bookmarks app for Avaloq created with Angular 11, Angular Material and NGRX.
+A bookmarks app for Avaloq created with Angular 11, Angular Material and Ngrx.
 The app lists bookmarks elements grouped by category, you can delete and create new ones.

 ## How to run the project